girisagar46/girisagar46.github.io/content/articles/straight-up-terraform.md

 - `heredocs`
-  - is a multiline string that is used to create inline JSON documents
+  - is a multiline string that is used to create an inline JSON documents
   - They are used in outputs, variables description and inline documents
 Example: